 After filtering data according to the error norm magnitude, we fitted the individual conductivities to the normal distribution.
-The mean retrieved conductivities $\sigma(\Omega^{-1}m^{-1})$ and their standard deviations $\Delta\sigma(\Omega^{-1}m^{-1})$ are: Brain (0.24 / .01), CSF (1.79 / .03), Skull (0.0180 / .0002), and Scalp (0.4400 / .0002) It is interesting to compare these values to the "true" conductivities from Table 1.
+The mean retrieved conductivities $\sigma(\Omega^{-1}m^{-1})$ and their standard deviations $\Delta\sigma$ are: Brain (0.24 / .01), CSF (1.79 / .03), Skull (0.0180 / .0002), and Scalp (0.4400 / .0002).
+It is interesting to compare these values to the "true" conductivities from Table 1.
 We can see excellent estimates for the scalp and skull conductivities and a little bit less accurate estimates for the intracranial tissues.
-Although we have not yet done runs with the realistic noise included, the similar investigation in Ref.
-2 for a spherical phantom suggests that noise will lead to some deterioration of the distributions and more uncertainty in the results.
-In general, it still will allow the retrieval of the unknown tissue parameters.
+We also have done some preliminary runs with the realistic noise included.
+These runs and the similar investigation in Ref.
+[2] for a spherical phantom suggest that noise leads to some deterioration of the distributions and more uncertainty in the results.
+In general, it still allows the retrieval of the unknown tissue parameters.